-- 15.2.1 The term "leave year" means the year ending with the anniversary date of the employee's appointment. - 15.2.2 All periods of employment as a radiation therapist, assistant and student radiation therapist both in New Zealand and overseas shall be recognised as service for the purposes of this clause. - (i) Notwithstanding the above employees employed prior to 1 January 2003 shall continue to have all additional periods of service recognised prior to that date credited for the purpose of annual leave while they remain employed by a District Health Board. - 15.2.3 The employer may permit an employee to take annual leave in one or more periods. - 15.2.4 The employer may permit all or part of the annual leave accruing in respect of a leave year to be postponed to the next following year, but the annual leave entitlement at any one time shall not exceed the total of annual leave accruing in respect of two leave years. - Provided further that, where an employee is on continuous leave without pay due to illness or accident the employee will be permitted to take or accumulate leave for up to two years.
+- 15.2.1 The term "leave year" means the year ending with the anniversary date of the employee's appointment. - 15.2.2 All periods of employment as a radiation therapist, assistant and student radiation therapist both in New Zealand and overseas shall be recognised as service for the purposes of this clause. - (i) Notwithstanding the above employees employed prior to 1 January 2003 shall continue to have all additional periods of service recognised prior to that date credited for the purpose of annual leave while they remain employed by a District Health Board. - 15.2.3 The employer may permit an employee to take annual leave in one or more periods.
+As per the Holidays Act 2003, an employee must be allowed to take annual holidays within 12 months after the date on which the employee's entitlement to the holidays arose. - 15.2.4 The employer may permit all or part of the annual leave accruing in respect of a leave year to be postponed to the next following year, but the annual leave entitlement at any one time shall not exceed the total of annual leave accruing in respect of two leave years. - Provided further that, where an employee is on continuous leave without pay due to illness or accident the employee will be permitted to take or accumulate leave for up to two years.
 After this, an employee will not qualify for any further period of leave until duty is resumed. - 15.2.5 When an employee ceases duty, salary shall be paid for accrued annual leave and the last day of service shall be the last day of such accrued leave. - 15.2.6 The employer must make adequate provision to enable employees to take their leave. - 15.3 Every part-time employee will be entitled to annual leave as prescribed.
 Salary during leave will be paid for the employee's usual working week.